jimhigson/oboe.js/writing/main/5_Implementation.md

 -   two distributable files, for node minification is not important so don't do to help debugging.

-Composition of several source files into a distributable binary-like text file

-Why distributed javascript is more like a binary than a source file.
-Licencing implications?
-Would be (maybe) under GPL.
-Not so under BSD.

 Inherent hiding by wrapping in a scope.

-Names of functions and variable names which are provably not possible to reference are lost for the sake of reduction of size of the source.

 Packaging for node or browser.
 No need to minify for node but concatenation still done for ease of inclusion in projects